JDrost1818/plaster-python/README.md

 the root will be `src/main/com/example/`

 ### Installation
+If you have [pip](https://pip.pypa.io/en/stable/installing/) installed, you can install Plaster with following:

+    pip install plaster-spring-boot

-Python's `setuptools` must be installed to install Plaster.
+Otherwise, ensure Python's `setuptools` is installed to install Plaster.
 If on an ubuntu system, use the following:

     sudo apt-get install python-setuptools